dinocom33/weather_api/README.md

 The response to the request is returned as a Jason file.
 All details about it can be found at the following link: https://openweathermap.org/current

+My idea is that this script, with some improvements and additions, will become an addon for Home Assistant.

 Below you can see some screenshots of the script execution.

 ![image](https://user-images.githubusercontent.com/59865649/202232030-bba87246-af29-4620-9ff6-cc509d4598d6.png)